Connect with others who understand.

 • Blood clots in the legs

 Managing these medical conditions may help reduce swelling.
-Treating your PAH may also reduce edema and other symptoms of pulmonary hypertension, such as chest pain, tiredness, or a fast heart rate.
+Since edema is a symptom of PAH, treating your PAH may also help reduce edema and other symptoms of pulmonary hypertension, such as chest pain, tiredness, or a fast heart rate.

-7. Drinking Less Fluids Can Help Prevent or Reduce Swelling
+7. Drinking Less Fluid Can Help Prevent or Reduce Swelling

 If you’re experiencing edema, your body is not getting rid of extra fluid quickly enough.
-Taking in less fluids can help with this issue.
+Taking in less fluid can help with this issue.

 Health experts recommend that people with PAH and heart failure drink between 1.5 and 2 liters per day to prevent edema.
 This is about the same as 6.5 to 8 servings of fluids per day, where one serving is 1 cup or 8 ounces of liquid.
-If you have already been diagnosed with edema, you may need to further reduce your fluid intake.
+If you have already been diagnosed with edema, you may need to further reduce your fluid intake, but always talk to your doctor about what is best for you.

 Any liquids you drink, including water, coffee, tea, soda, and juice, count toward your daily total.
 Other items like ice, soup, and Jell-O should also be counted as fluids.